Euplokamis: Anatomy & Morphology

-Ctenophores are divided into two classes based on either the presence(Tentaculat)) or the lack (Nuda) of tentacles.
+Ctenophores are divided into two classes based on either the presence(Tentaculata)) or the lack (Nuda) of tentacles.
 Within each class, there are multiple orders to further distinguish their structures and characteristics.
 The class Tentaculata contains the following orders: Cydippida, Lobata, and Cestida.
 The genus Euplokamis is part of the class tentaculate, which indicates that tentacles are present.
 They are also part of the order Cydippida, distinguished by their tentacles and their round body shape.
-These tentacles are long, may display branching, and have a sheath allowing them to be retractile.
-The branching tentacles are known as tentilla, which are held tightly in coils.
+Euplokamis tentacles are long, with side branches, and have a sheath allowing them to be retracted inside of the body.
+The tentacle side branches are known as tentilla, which in the case of Euplokamis are held tightly in coils except during the act of prey capture.
 Further, the widely spaced tentillia droplets allow for organisms to be classified to the genus level and are one of the only examples of striated muscle found in ctenophores.

 Additionally, these organisms have bi-radial symmetry with a mouth on their front end and a statocyst, or sense organ, at the other end.
 The sides of their stomachs are lined with distinct bulbs, shaped like tadpoles, and unlike other well-known jellyfish, Euplokamis do not have any nematocytes, known as stinging cells.
 The mouth is connected to the digestive tract via the pharynx.
 The digestive system, or gastrovascular cavity, is made up of intricate canals that allow for both digestion and circulation to occur.
 They also lack an anus but are able to excrete some waste through pores on the adoral end.
 Typically, Euplokamis are small, only growing up to approximately 20 millimeters (mm) in length.

 Another distinct feature of this genus is the eight rows of combs present.
 While they are known as comb plates, they are actually made up of large cilia, which are hair-like structures.
 These plates are unique because they consist of some of the largest known cilia found on any organism.
 Additionally, the combs primarily function in movement, allowing some species to move forward and backward.
 Since their bodies are made of the mesoglea—a translucent, gelatin-like substance—the 8 comb rows can be easily identified.
 These combs function in movement, due to their large ciliary structures.